AdobeDocs/alloy-docs/fundamentals/overview.md

+---
 description: >-
-  An overview of what Alloy is and how it can be used.
+  Learn what Alloy is and how it can be used.
 ---

 {% hint style="warning" %}